EmilySillars/Quidditch-zigzag/runtime/tests/tiledMatmul3/README.md

 # TiledMatmul3

-This example runs tiled matrix multiplication on the snitch DMA core.
+- This example runs tiled matrix multiplication on the snitch DMA core.
-Tiling scheme is chosen by ZigZag.
+- Tiling scheme is chosen by ZigZag.
+- Dynamically Allocated Input
+- Matrices are 16x16

 [back to all tests](../../../zigzag-fork/README.md#Examples)